Local properties of neural networks through the lens of layer-wise Hessians: Experimental Results

 \subsection{Relationship to Knowledge Transfer and Generalization}

 One of the most significant findings of this study is the established connection between the spectral structure of local Hessians and the model's generalization capability.
-Models exhibiting a more uniform distribution of Hessian eigenvalues—without pronounced peaks and with less concentration near zero—demonstrate superior performance on test datasets.
+Models exhibiting a more uniform distribution of Hessian eigenvalues-without pronounced peaks and with less concentration near zero-demonstrate superior performance on test datasets.

 Analysis of the CCA weight statistics (Table~\ref{tab:cca_stats}) indicates that large architectures (``huge'') display a more balanced distribution of X-weights along the first dimension (0.2064) compared to small architectures (0.1899), which correlates with their enhanced generalization ability.
 At the same time, the standard deviation of the defining parameter values in large architectures is significantly higher, suggesting a greater capacity for fine-grained feature differentiation.